Southport, Queensland: Community facilities

 The Southport branch of the Queensland Country Women's Association meets at 20 Young Street.

 The Southport Community Centre recently constructed offers a range of activities, services, classes and is located in the Southport CBD precinct.

 Despite the name, the Southport Surf Life Saving Club is not in the suburb of Southport but is now within the suburb of Main Beach.

 Nature

 Habitats for native mammals include large trees with or without hollows, fallen logs, leaf litter and understorey vegetation.
 These provide food, shelter and places for breeding.
 Southport is a place for picnics, riverside walks and birdwatching in the Broadwater Parklands.

 Climate

-Southport experiences a humid subtropical climate (Köppen climate classification Cfa) with humid, wet summers and warm winters.
+Southport experiences a humid subtropical climate (Köppen climate classification Cfa) with humid, wet summers and mild to warm winters, though at times with cool nights.